API call limit

 The API call limit can be increased for private apps on Shopify Plus stores.
 Please contact your merchant success manager for more information.

-Automated tasks that pause and resume are the best way to stay within the API call limit since you don't need to wait while things get done.
+Automated tasks that pause and resume are the best way to stay within the API call limit because you don't need to wait while things get done.

 Some things to remember: